What is OEM Unlocking in Android? How to enable it?

 When you boot(switch on) your device, the bootloader comes in the action and loads the opening system from storage to memory to that make it capable to access the hardware and components like I/O and storage.

-In a nutshell, The bootloader is a piece of kernel software that helps the device to establish a connection between software and hardware of the device while booting.
+In a nutshell, the bootloader is a piece of kernel software that helps the device to establish a connection between the software and hardware of the device while booting.

 How to Disable OEM Unlock on Android